lightning-js/blits/docs/plugins/language.md

 - `file` - the JSON file with translations to be loaded at initialization
 - `language` - the default language to use

-After registration of the Language plugin, it will be availabe in each Blits Component as `this.$language`.
+After registration of the Language plugin, it will be available in each Blits Component as `this.$language`.

 ## Translations file